spdx/spdx-spec/chapters/4-file-information.md

 The options to populate this field are limited to:

-A valid SPDX License Expression as defined in Appendix IV;
+A valid SPDX License Expression as defined in [Appendix IV](appendix-IV-SPDX-license-expressions.md);

-NONE, if the SPDX file creator concludes there is no license available for this file; or NOASSERTION, if:
+`NONE`, if the SPDX file creator concludes there is no license available for this file; or

+`NOASSERTION`, if:

 (i) the SPDX file creator has attempted to, but cannot reach a reasonable objective determination;